United Way works to help every child succeed in school and life.

 How United Way is Helping

-United Way of Champaign County is a partner at the table during community discussions on educataion.
-Through our office we focus significant resources on Kindergarten readiness.
-We have also invested $425,988 into 15 education-focused programs:
+United Way of Champaign County is a partner at the table during community discussions on education.
+Through our office, we focus significant resources on Kindergarten readiness.
+We are also providing Community Impact Fund grants totaling $455,104.70 to 10 education-focused programs in fiscal years 2017 and 2018.